Evaluation of Surrogate Endpoints Based on Meta-Analysis with Surrogate Indices: Simulations

-We also studied confidence intervals based on a parametric Bayesian model in the simulations.
-This approach is generally asymptotically not valid for the data-adaptive target parameters defined in (\ref{eq:identification-mean-variance}).
-However, this approach may be more stable in small samples and may, therefore, be preferred in practice.
-Furthermore, this approach is often used in practice, whereas the non-parametric estimator (\ref{eq:plug-in-estimator}) is not.
-We found that the credible intervals based on the Bayesian model had good coverage in small samples, confirming the above intuitions.
+We also studied confidence intervals based on a parametric Bayesian model.
+Although it is not asymptotically valid for the data-adaptive target parameters because the parametric assumptions are violated, it can be more stable in small samples and is often used in practice.
+The resulting credible intervals had good coverage in small samples, confirming the above intuitions.

-The difficulties for valid inference in small samples does not seem to be related to the data-adaptive nature of the target parameter because the same difficulties were observed for estimating the trial-level correlations of the untransformed surrogate endpoints.
+The small-sample difficulties are not driven by the targeting of data-adaptive parameter alone, because similar issues arise when estimating the trial-level correlations of the original surrogates.
+This is not suprising as all inferences are based on asymptotics, where the number of trials grows to infinity.

-Appendix \ref{appendix:simulation-results} also includes simulations that confirm the theoretical results regarding the alternative asymptotic regime, briefly discussed in Section \ref{sec:alternative-asymptotic-framework} and elaborated on in Appendix \ref{appendix:alternative-asymptotic-framework}.
-These simulations indicate that one should not worry about violating the rate conditions in practice because most reasonable estimators are approximately unbiased in finite samples and $n \gg N$ in most meta-analyses.
-If one of the latter two conditions is not satisfied (e.g., many small trials are included in the meta-analysis), inferences may be invalid.